Supercapitalism: The Transformation of Business, Democracy, and Everyday Life

-Supercapitalism: The Transformation of Business, Democracy, and Everyday Life (ISBN 0-307-26561-7) is a book written by Robert Reich and published by New York publishing house Alfred A. Knopf in 2007.
+Supercapitalism: The Transformation of Business, Democracy, and Everyday Life is a book written by Robert Reich and published by New York publishing house Alfred A. Knopf in 2007.
 Reich was President Bill Clinton's Secretary of Labor.

 In the book, Reich analyses the relationship between contemporary capitalism and democracy.
 "Why has capitalism become so triumphant and democracy so enfeebled?", he asks.
 He explains how in the relentless fight for profit, investors and consumers have made gains, but citizens and the democratic process have fallen behind.

 Summary

 Reich sets out to compare the three decades after World War II with the recent decades noting that in that "Not Quite Golden Age" the interests of business, labor, community and government were generally in balance (the times were "Not Quite Golden" as sizable segments of the population were excluded, namely minorities and women).
 This balance of capitalism and democracy became unhinged in the 1970s with the advent of supercapitalism, Reich's term for the capitalistic system where companies have become more competitive, global and innovative seeking the highest profits for investors and offering the lowest prices for consumers.
 Advances in communication, technology, transportation and the concentrated power of innovative buying systems have created a far more competitive business environment.
 In this environment, corporations have become increasingly involved in politics and are now fighting in the political arena hiring "platoons of lobbyists, lawyers, experts and public-relations specialists" to shape government regulations to their advantage or the disadvantage of their competition.
 Their public relations masters shape the debates while their money fuels the political process.
 In this relentless fight about economic gains, investors and consumers profit.
 On the other side, the needs of the citizenry with an interest in social stability and the common good are neglected.
 Their voice is lost and their political impact marginalized.
 Reich supports his analysis with many examples.
 Reich indicates that our own dual nature being both investor/consumer and citizen is the problem as we look for a bargain, but close our eyes to the reality of its economic base; we may drive an SUV, but deplore climate change; and we look for high investment returns, but fail to invest with a long-term vision and moral insight.